Mulch Delivered to Maryland and Northern Virginia

-Some types of mulches can aid your gardens and lawns by deterring pesky insects.
+Some types can aid your gardens and lawns by deterring pesky insects.
 Cedar mulch contains a compound called thujone that has a menthol smell which repels a large number of insects.
 Moths, roaches, termites, beetles, Argentine ants and house ants all hate cedar mulch.
 If you have an infestation in your garden or yard, consider installing a layer of cedar mulch.

 Mulch Insulates Soil

-Mulch acts a lot like insulation acts in your home.
+It acts a lot like insulation acts in your home.
 It prevents the extremes of weather from affecting your plants too much.
 When the temperatures dip, the soil around your plants will retain warmth underneath a mulch layer, promoting growth where the roots would otherwise be damaged.
 This effect even works overnight.
-When the mercury soars, the mulch layer gives the soil much-needed shade.
+When the mercury soars, the layer gives the soil much-needed shade.